Asian stocks retreat on lack of direction from Fed, pandemic

 Regional indices tracked losses on Wall Street.
 The lack of a directive from the Federal Reserve fueled worries over surging coronavirus infections caused by the delta variant, and the pandemic's impact on consumer spending and jobs growth.

-Losses were recorded throughout the Asia Pacific region except in New Zealand.
+Losses were recorded throughout the Asia-Pacific region except in New Zealand and the Philippines.

+Chinese tech stocks tumbled on fears of tighter regulation.
+E-commerce giant Alibaba Group shares in Hong Kong sank 5%.
+Internet search giant Baidu Inc. fell 1.7%, while games and social media giant Tencent Holding Ltd. lost 1.8%.

 Minutes of the Fed's July 27-28 meeting, released Wednesday, indicated that most officials in attendance thought it was “appropriate” to begin reducing the pace of asset purchases this year.